 4.2 An Indicative Tree Planting Plan / Landscape Concept Plan has been prepared for the Site that will provide the structural planting to complement existing Site vegetation.
-Detailed design of lower-level planting will complement the structural planting.
+As the project progresses to the detailed design phase, lower-level planting will be determined to complement the structural planting.